 Speaking of innovative companies, Hewlett-Packard was one of the first to make it big.
 The HP Garage in Palo Alto is not so much a garage as a private museum.
 Located at 367 Addison Ave., this is the exact spot where the company got its start.
 In fact, it’s considered the “Birthplace of Silicon Valley.”
 It might not look like much from the outside, but so much creativity happened behind these doors.

-HP Garage - Photo by San Mateo County/Silicon Valley CVB
+HP Garage - Photo by The San Francisco Peninsula CVB

 7. Devil’s Slide—Between Pacifica and Montara

 Don’t be fooled by this ominous name.
 Devil’s Slide is one of the most gorgeous lookout points in the area, located between Pacifica and Montara on the San Mateo County coast, and you’ll have unrestricted views of the water below.
 Granted, the cliffs are jagged and the slopes steep, but the paved path should help you keep your footing while taking a selfie.
 Devil’s Slide is just south of Pacifica and north of Half Moon Bay, which leads into our next selfie stopping point.

 You don’t have to cross the pond to experience a taste of Britain.
 Try Half Moon Bay hangout Cameron’s Pub & Restaurant, which serves pub grub, beer, and several fresh seafood dishes, among other offerings.
 Best of all is the decor.
 The walls are lined with eclectic memorabilia, and outside are two double-decker buses straight from London.
 While here, snap a photo in the telephone booth.